rynmurdock/CPPN-WGAN-GP/README.md

 See http://blog.otoro.net/2016/04/01/generating-large-images-from-latent-vectors/ for info on CPPN-GANs.

-This generator utilizes a Wasserstein loss with gradient pentalties and produces color-images.
+The generator uses a Wasserstein loss with gradient pentalties and produces color-images.